anandksuni03/virtual-mouse/README.md

-1. Project Title
+<h1>1.Virtual Mouse using Python</h1>

-Start with a clear and concise title that reflects your project's purpose.
+<pre>Start with a clear and concise title that reflects your project's purpose.

-2. Description
+<h2>2.
+Description</h2>

-This Python project creates a virtual mouse controlled by hand gestures using your webcam.<br>By tracking specific fingertips, it translates hand movements into cursor movement on the screen.<br> It also implements basic click gestures (left and right) based on fingertip proximity.<br> This is a great starting point for a more advanced hand gesture control system!
+<pre>This Python project creates a virtual mouse controlled by hand gestures using your webcam.<br>By tracking specific fingertips, it translates hand movements into cursor movement on the screen.<br> It also implements basic click gestures (left and right) based on fingertip proximity.<br> This is a great starting point for a more advanced hand gesture control system!

-3. Installation
+<h2>3.
+Installation</h2>

 * Bullet point 1 Download the entire file<br>
 * Bullet point 2 type "pip install -r requirements.txt" in the cmd<br>
 * Bullet point 3 Type "python virtual-mouse.py"<br>

-4. Features (Optional)
+<h2>4.
+Features (Optional)</h2>

 * Bullet point 1 It captures video from the webcam.<br>
 * Bullet point 2 Detects hands using MediaPipe.<br>